balanced-dev/yuzu-docs/docs/delivery/umbraco/members.md

 # Viewmodel

-All members forms use the same Viewmodel, `vmBlock_DataFormBuilder` from the Forms package, it contains all the elements common to any form; form fields, error messages, submitButtonText etc and includes some that we have added specifically; actionLinks (navigation through the forms).
+All members forms use the same Viewmodel, `vmBlock_DataFormBuilder`, `FormBuilderFactory` and `YuzuFormViewModel` from the Forms package.
+It also uses the YuzuForms partial view.

 By using the same Viewmodel we can standardise membership forms through the site, making it easier to reuse, maintain and change in the future.